 For Stephen Turner's Exbury Egg, through 2013 and 2014 Stephen was commissioned by Space Placemaking and Urban Design to work with architects PAD Studio to develop a workspace to the artists original concept for the Beaulieu River on the Exbury Estate, Hampshire.
 In Exbury the Egg was developed as an artwork and as a place to stay and work in a laboratory/studio for the creative study of the life of a tidal creek.
 It took on the patina of the daily tides and over 18 months of weathering by wind, rain and bleaching by the sun.

-Stephen Turner – AKA the Eggman – launches his new international project Natura Prima? is a major solo exhibition at Fondazione Bevilacqua la Massa during the preview week of the 58th la Biennale di Venezia.
-As well as showcasing 17 years of work the exhibition launches residencies with two contrasting waterside communities – in Giudecca, Venice with Fondazione Bevilacqua La Massa and Thamesmead, London in partnership with Bow Arts.
+Stephen Turner – AKA the Eggman – launched his new international project Natura Prima? with a major solo exhibition at Fondazione Bevilacqua la Massa during the preview week of the 58th la Biennale di Venezia.
+As well as showcasing 17 years of work the exhibition launches residencies with two contrasting waterside communities – in Giudecca, Venice with Fondazione Bevilacqua La Massa (now completed) and Thamesmead, London in partnership with Bow Arts.
 As part of Natura Prima?
 Stephen's Exbury Egg is located at Bow Arts, lakeside Thamesmead between July 2019 and July 2020 where Stephen will be in residence for periods of time through the year.
 Turner is also working with Bow Arts studio artists (Joseph Griffiths, Bhajan Hunjan, JD Swann, courtesy of Calum F Kerr, and Dani Tagen to develop new artworks exploring the relationship between nature and place.

 Stephen's is documenting the project on his blog: https://eggman.site/blog